DeityLamb/yarrow/README.md

 ## License

-Fern is released under the MIT License.
+Yarrow is released under the MIT License.
 See the `LICENSE` file in the project root for more details